chrismonit/chroma_clade/README.md

 In addition, the taxon name will be assigned a colour specific to methionine.

-Use the dropdown to select the file formats for the output file, either a Nexus format file specifically compatible with the [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) tree viewer, or the PhyloXML format compatible with other viewers such as [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx).
+Use the dropdown to select the **output file format** for the output file, either a Nexus format file specifically compatible with the [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) tree viewer, or the PhyloXML format compatible with other viewers such as [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx).

 Click **Save as** to choose where to save the output.

 ### Options

 Branches can also be coloured by amino acids observed in descendent taxa, by clicking the **Colour branches** checkbox.
-Annotated trees can be made for a subset of sites by clicking the **Choose sites** checkbox and entering the site ranges to include, just as you would specify which of a document's pages to be printed.
+Annotated trees can be made for a subset of sites by clicking the **Choose sites** checkbox and entering the site ranges to include, just as you would specify pages of a document to print.

 ## Command Line Interface